Total TimePrep: 20 min. Bake: 20 min.

 - Meanwhile, in a food processor, cover and process the carrot, celery, onion, garlic and reserved pulp until finely chopped.
 In large skillet, saute vegetable mixture and oregano in oil until tender.
-Add wine or broth; simmer, uncovered, for 2 minutes or until liquid is reduced by half.
+Add wine or broth; simmer, uncovered, until liquid is reduced by half, about 2 minutes.
 Remove from the heat; cool slightly.
 Stir in the bread crumbs, Parmesan cheese and basil.

 - Stuff tomatoes; replace tops.
 Place in a shallow baking dish coated with cooking spray.
-Bake, uncovered, at 350° for 15-20 minutes or until heated through.
-Yield: 2 servings.
+Bake, uncovered, at 350° until heated through, 15-20 minutes.

 Good base for a stuffing, I added quite a few things like sunflower seeds, raisins, scallions, etc, you can check out my exact recipe at imreallywritingafoodblog.wordpress.com